ACReeser/councilore-hybrid/rules.md

 After the situation and the options have been read by all players, each may try to persuade the other players as to the desirable course of action.

-If discussion runs long the Mayor may call for an immediate vote. _(A Mayor may not call for a vote before sufficient discussion has been had)_
+If discussion runs long the Chairman may call for an immediate vote. _(A Chairman may not call for a vote before sufficient discussion has been had)_

 To cast votes, each player privately chooses a card to correspond to their vote, as well as any number of Influence tokens to go along with their choice.
 Players may abstain from voting if they wish.

 At the same time, all players present their card and Influence token(s).

 Whichever option has the most combined cards and Influence tokens is chosen.
-A card is equivalent to an Influence token. _(In case of ties or all abstentions, the Mayor chooses the winning option from the leading options.)_
+A card is equivalent to an Influence token. _(In case of ties or all abstentions, the Chairman chooses the winning option from the leading options.)_

 ### Resolution